 21 March 2019, Freetown, Sierra Leone: The United Nations Development Programme (UNDP) delivered 15 vehicles to the Ministry of Health and Sanitation (MoHS) in support to building and strengthening a resilient health system in the country.

 Poor health and poverty are inextricably linked.
 Gaps in governance, social injustices and economic inequalities are the bedrock of poverty which in turn increases chances of poor health which also traps societies in poverty.
-In this regard, UNDP recognizes and reaches out to compliment efforts of the government of Sierra Leone in trying to eradicate poverty in a holistic approach through accelerated structural transformation for sustainable development.
+In this regard, UNDP recognizes and reaches out to compliment efforts of the government of Sierra Leone to eradicate poverty in a holistic approach through accelerated structural transformation for sustainable development.

 The 15 4WD hardbody Toyota land cruiser mini-trucks are well-designed to access Sierra Leone's rural areas tucked in thickets and forests with impenetrable roads.
 This is in line with the promise to leave no one behind in accessing quality health care service delivery among other development gains.
 These 15 trucks will facilitate the speedy delivery of medicines and other health care supplies throughout Sierra Leone's 16 Districts.